w3c/wot-architecture/terminology.md

 ## Servient
 A software stack that implements the WoT building blocks.
 A Servient can host one or more Things.
 Servients usually have multiple Protocol Bindings to enable interaction with different platforms.
 Implement the Scripting API is optional for Servients.

+## Thing Description (TD)
+Structured data describing a physical device, software service, or logical entity (e.g., location).
+A TD includes metadata, domain-specific metadata, a list of offered interactions, the supported protocol bindings for each interaction, and links to related Things.

+## TD
+See Thing Description

 ## Interaction Model
 A formal model to semantically and syntactically describe network application interfaces.
-The Thing Description is built around this model.
+The Thing Description is built around this model and connects it to Link Data vocabularies.

 ## Interaction
 A functionality exposed over the network that is well defined by the TD Interaction Model.

 ## Interaction Pattern
 A default solution to describe common interactions: Property, Action, Event.
+Often referred to as just "Interaction".

 ## Property
 An Interaction to read a specific value of a Thing and optionally to write it.